himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ## Selinux woes

-While this initially *worked on my computer*, when I tested it on my laptop and in some VMs... it failed.
+While this '*worked on my computer*', when I tested it on my laptop and in some VMs... it failed.

 ### Issues